merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 **Coverage and detection values in the output**

 If you use the flag `--add-coverage` and provide a profile database, additional columns containing coverage and detection data will be added for each sample in the profile database.
-Here is an mock example of the additional columns you will see (for a generic sample called 'SAMPLE_1'):
+Here is a mock example of the additional columns you will see (for a generic sample called 'SAMPLE_1'):

 | SAMPLE_1_gene_coverages | SAMPLE_1_avg_coverage | SAMPLE_1_gene_detection | SAMPLE_1_avg_detection |
 |:--|:--|:--|:--|